-At The Spitz Law Firm, LLC, our employment law lawyers work every day with current and former employees who have been subjected to retaliation by bosses, managers, and supervisors in violation of the Family and Medical Leave Act (“FMLA“) in the workplace.
+At Spitz, The Employee’s Law Firm, our employment law lawyers work every day with current and former employees who have been subjected to retaliation by bosses, managers, and supervisors in violation of the Family and Medical Leave Act (“FMLA“) in the workplace.
 (See Is My Health Issue Serious Enough To Get FMLA Leave?; What Can I Do If I Was Fired For Taking Approved FMLA Leave?; My Boss Demoted Me After I Took FMLA! – Call The Right Attorney; and Can My Boss Block My FMLA Leave? – Call The Right Attorney)

 The FMLA is a federal law that lets covered employees take extended time away from work to handle certain family or medical needs.
 This federal law requires your employer to provide eligible employees with a maximum of twelve weeks of leave if the employer is a private business engaged in, or affecting, interstate commerce, that employed fifty or more employees in twenty or more weeks in the current or prior calendar year.
 Furthermore, an employee who works for a covered employer is eligible for leave if he or she worked for the employer for at least twelve months, and for at least 1,250 hours over the twelve months immediately preceding the need for leave.
 (See Top FMLA Lawyer: Am I Eligible For Medical Leave From Work?; and Are All Employees Eligible For FMLA? – Call The Right Attorney).